brendanhay/numbersd-cookbook/README.md

-More or less the same as above, but you will need to substitute the `numbersd_runit` provider for `numbersd_install` and call `#command_line` on a `Flags` instance to retrieve the full list of flags to pass to a service manager template.
+More or less the same as above, but you will need to substitute the `numbersd_runit` provider for `numbersd_install` and call `#command_line` on a `Flags` instance to retrieve the prepared command line statement to pass to a service manager template.

 ```ruby
 settings = NumbersD::Settings.new(version, checksum, source, user)